A short exposition of the Madsen-Weiss theorem

-The affine Grassmannian $AG_{n,m}$ can be described in terms of the usual Grassmannian $G_{n,m}$ of oriented $m$-planes through the origin in $\R^n$.
-The projection $AG_{n,m} \to G_{n,m}$ translating each $m$-plane to the parallel plane through the origin is a vector bundle whose fiber over a given $m$-plane $P$ is the vector space of vectors orthogonal to $P$ since there is a unique such vector translating $P$ to any given plane parallel to $P$.
-The vector bundle $AG_{n,m}$ is thus the orthogonal complement of the canonical bundle over $G_{n,m}$, and the one-point compactification $AG^+_{n,m}$ is the Thom space of this complementary vector bundle.
+The affine Grassmannian $AG_{n,d}$ can be described in terms of the usual Grassmannian $G_{n,d}$ of oriented $d$-planes through the origin in $\R^n$.
+The projection $AG_{n,d} \to G_{n,d}$ translating each $d$-plane to the parallel plane through the origin is a vector bundle whose fiber over a given $d$-plane $P$ is the vector space of vectors orthogonal to $P$ since there is a unique such vector translating $P$ to any given plane parallel to $P$.
+The vector bundle $AG_{n,d}$ is thus the orthogonal complement of the canonical bundle over $G_{n,d}$, and the one-point compactification $AG^+_{n,d}$ is the Thom space of this complementary vector bundle since $G_{n,d}$ is compact.

-For the scanning map $\C(M,\R^\infty)\to \Omega^\infty AG^+_{\infty,m}$ the source space depends on the manifold $M$ but the target space does not, so one would hardly expect this map to be any sort of equivalence for arbitrary $M$.
-One might have a better chance if one could replace the source by some sort of amalgam or limit over all choices of $M$, and this is what the Madsen-Weiss theorem does in the case of surfaces, when $m=2$, using the fact that there are not too many different choices for connected orientable closed surfaces $M$, just one for each genus.
-The simplest infinite-genus surface $S_\infty$ can be regarded as the union of an increasing sequence of surfaces $S_{g,1}$ of genus $g$ with one boundary component.
-We can then consider the group $\Diff_c(S_\infty)$ of compactly supported diffeomorphisms of $S_\infty$.
-Note that these are automatically orientation-preserving.
-One can regard $\Diff_c(S_\infty)$ as the union or direct limit of the groups $\Diff(S_{g,1})$ of diffeomorphisms of $S_{g,1}$ that restrict to the identity on the boundary circle (and whose derivatives of all orders equal those of the identity diffeomorphism at points in the boundary) under the natural inclusions $\Diff(S_{g,1})\incl\Diff(S_{g+1,1})$ induced by the standard embedding $S_{g,1}\incl S_{g+1,1}$, extending diffeomorphisms by the identity on the complement of $S_{g,1}$ in $S_{g+1,1}$.
-Part of Harer stability is the fact that mapping class groups of closed surfaces and surfaces with boundary have isomorphic homology in the stable dimension range, so there is no harm in considering only the surfaces $S_{g,1}$ instead of closed surfaces.
+For the scanning map $\C(M,\R^\infty)\to \Omega^\infty AG^+_{\infty,d}$ the source space depends on the manifold $M$ but the target space does not, so one would hardly expect this map to be any sort of equivalence for arbitrary $M$.
+One might have a better chance if one could replace the source by some sort of amalgam or limit over all choices of $M$, and this is what the Madsen-Weiss theorem does in the case of surfaces, when $d=2$, so that there is just one closed orientable surface $S_g$ for each genus $g$.
+We can form a limit of this sequence of closed surfaces by considering the simplest infinite-genus surface $S_\infty$.
+This is the union of an increasing sequence of compact surfaces $S_{g,1}$ of genus $g$ with one boundary component.